Skip to main content

 base_url="http://localhost:11434/v1",

-api_key="ollama" # Required but not used
+api_key="ollama" # Required by the SDK but Ollama ignores it

 )